DOOMSCROLLERS

 03. THE SOLUTION

-One source of truth for the offer
+One file is the offer

 04. RESULTS